turingschool/mod-0-curriculum/session4/session4-be-new.md

 If our Ruby program has data stored in variables, we are able to reference those variables at any time to access the data.
 This can be demonstrated in irb.

+### Best Practices for Naming Variables

+Naming can be hard, but is important to be thoughtful about and follow conventions of the language you are working with so that your code is easily accessible and readable for those you are collaborating with.
+A few key points:
+- All Ruby variables should use `snake_case` - all characters should be lower cased; in multi-word variables, words should be separated with an underscore
+- Variable names should descirbe the type of data they hold without being overly verbose or specific (examples: `name`, `email`, etc. non-examples: `x`, `ftga23`, `name_of_incoming_mod_1_be_student`)

 ### Reassigning Variables

 We often need to write code that changes the data stored in a variable.
 Consider this Populi example:
 - When a student first creates a profile, the `deposit_paid` variable is automatically assigned to `false`
 - Once the student pays their deposit, some code is triggered to change that value to `true`

 To do that, we use the exact same syntax that we used to make the original assignment.
-We can run the code that follows, or code like it, in the console to demonstrate that the value has changed.
+We can run the code that follows, or code like it, in irb to demonstrate that the value has changed.

 ```ruby
 deposit_paid = false